 General Speed Recommendations:

+For most PLA printing, a safe starting point is between 40-60 mm/s.
+This range prioritizes print quality while maintaining a reasonable production time.
 If your project involves intricate details or utilizes smaller nozzles (0.2 mm or 0.3 mm), consider starting at the lower end of this range (40-60 mm/s).
-This allows for better layer adhesion and finer feature definition, ensuring the intricate details of your model are accurately reproduced.

 For less complex models or when speed is a priority over minute details, increasing the speed to 60-100 mm/s can achieve a faster print without significant compromises in quality.
-This range strikes a balance between reasonable print times and acceptable print quality for many applications.
+When speed is paramount and slight quality compromises are acceptable, such as for large-scale models or prototypes, speeds of 100-150 mm/s can be considered.

 Considerations Based on Nozzle Size